Signs It’s Time to Quit Your Corporate Job

 There’s no foolproof or risk-free way to quit your corporate job.
 And no one can guarantee to you that it’s the right thing to do in your circumstances.
 Some people will choose the devil they know rather than the devil they don’t.

 However, it’s also likely that if working for yourself doesn’t work out for you, you can get another job.
-As long as you’ve taken sensible steps to secure a financial runway for yourself, done your market research and have a worst case scenario plan, you’ve minimised the risk considerably.
+As long as you’ve taken sensible steps to secure a financial runway for yourself, done your market research, have a clear strategy of how to quit your job and have a worst case scenario plan, you’ve minimised the risk considerably.
 Just be honest with yourself when you answer the questions above and you’ll have a pretty good idea whether now is the time to sit tight or whether now is the time to change your life around.

 Change your life for the better and invest in yourself

-If you have answered yes to most of the above questions and are ready to make the leap, why not explore my courses that will help you transition from the corporate world to doing something you love for a living.
+If you have answered yes to most of the above questions and are ready to make the leap, why not explore my escape the rat race courses that will help you transition from the corporate world to doing something you love for a living.